-Trucks, tractors, trailers and buses are being manufactured with both standard 2.5-inch stroke and 3-inch long stroke spring brakes and service chambers, so it is important to know how to identify what is on your equipment.
+Trucks, tractors and trailers are being manufactured with both standard 2.5-inch stroke and 3-inch long stroke spring brakes and service chambers, so it is important to know how to identify what is on your equipment.

-1. All 3-inch long stroke chambers can be easily identified by their square air-inlet ports (A), trapezoidal I.D. tags (B) and servicing instructions embossed into the aluminum center case (C).
+1. All 3-inch "long stroke" chambers can be easily identified by their square air-inlet ports (A), trapezoidal I.D. tags (B) and servicing instructions embossed into the aluminum center case (C).

-2. Long stroke service chambers are identified by a 1/2-inch high square, raised embossment on top of the pressure cap (D), along with the trapezoidal I.D. tag (E) and embossed instructions on the pressure cap (F).
+2. Long stroke service chambers are identified by a $\frac{1}{2}$ -inch high square raised embossment on top of the pressure cap (D), along with the trapezoidal I.D. tag (E) and embossed instructions on the pressure cap (F).

-"Why is the yoke welded to the service push-rod?"
+"Why is the yoke welded to the service push rod?"

-Many 3-inch long stroke spring brakes and service chambers are equipped with welded yokes (G), which are permanently attached to the service push-rod, making removal and reuse virtually impossible.
+Many 3-inch "long stroke" spring brakes and service chambers are equipped with "welded" yokes (G), which are permanently attached to the service push rod, making removal and reuse virtually impossible.